 Cessation

-Any relief or an extension to which an Affected Party is entitled pursuant to clause 21.4 or 21.6 (as applicable) ends, in respect of an obligation, immediately on the date on which the Affected Party ceases to be prevented from performing that obligation by the relevant Force Majeure Event.
+Any relief or an extension to which an Affected Party is entitled pursuant to clause 19.4 or 19.6 (as applicable) ends, in respect of an obligation, immediately on the date on which the Affected Party ceases to be prevented from performing that obligation by the relevant Force Majeure Event and its impacts.

-The Affected Party must promptly notify the other party when a Force Majeure Event ceases or when it ceases to be prevented from performing any obligation in respect of which it has claimed relief or an extension under clause 21.4 or 21.6 (as applicable).
+The Affected Party must promptly notify the other party when a Force Majeure Event and it impacts cease or when it ceases to be prevented from performing any obligation in respect by the relevant Force Majeure Event and its impacts for which it has claimed relief or an extension under clause 19.4 or 19.6 (as applicable).

 Pre-existing Force Majeure Event